Abdelrhman-Sayed70/OOP/K-Interface/README.md

 # Interface
 - **`Contract`**
 - A list of method signatures (abstract methods) without abstract keyword
-- Enhance secuirety and code privacy which the implementation can done using APIs
+- Enhance security and code privacy which the implementation can done using APIs
 - Class implements all Interface methods
-- Interface extends Interface
+- Interface can extend more than one Interface
 - Can be used to achieve multiple inheritances in Java as a class can implement more than one interface
 - Naming Convention. end with `able` or start with `Can` [Movable or CanMove]
 - Any defined attribute in the interface defined automatically as `public` `static` `final`